 Think about it: Most likely, you rely on Google Analytics to give you stats about clicks and online conversions.
 Why wouldn’t you do the same for phone calls?

-What are AdWords call extensions?
+What are Google Ads call extensions?

-AdWords call extensions is a feature that lets you add a phone number to your existing Google ads.
+Google Ads call extensions is a feature that lets you add a phone number to your existing Google Ads.
 When a user clicks on your ad, they’ll be taken to your website or, if browsing on mobile, they can call your business directly.
 If browsing on desktop they will be presented with a number to reach you at on the ad.
 You can even configure your ads to display your phone number only when your business is actually open to have fewer missed calls, more conversions and a better, all-around customer experience.

 In today’s world where mobile reigns supreme, it’s essential to add call extensions to your Google ads in order to effectively reach your core customer.
 According to Google, adding call extensions to your ads can increase your clickthrough rate by as much as 5 percent.